AJIF7/alx-system_engineering-devops/0x00-shell_basics/README.md

-to go back one step
+to list  with speciial characte